-A 2014 review reported in The World Journal of Gastroenterology, looked at six randomized, placebo control trials.
-The researchers found some benefit in the use of acupuncture for managing IBS, but researchers felt there was not enough evidence to recommend acupuncture as a long-term treatment or even a primary treatment.
+A 2014 review reported in the World Journal of Gastroenterology, they looked at six randomized placebo control trials.
+The researchers found some benefit in the use of acupuncture for managing IBS but felt there was not enough evidence to recommend acupuncture as a long-term treatment or even a primary treatment.

 If you are thinking of trying acupuncture for the management of IBS symptoms, talk to your doctor about whether this is a good option for you.

 If certain foods cause abdominal, gas, bloating, diarrhea and constipation, don’t eat them.
 Caffeinated beverages, alcohol, chocolate, artificial sweeteners and dairy are the typical drinks and foods that exacerbate symptoms for many people.

 Gassy foods can also cause problems.
 Avoid beans, cabbage, broccoli and other gas-producing foods if these are a trigger for you.

 If fatty and greasy foods affect you, you should avoid these as well.
 If you are lactose-intolerant, try substituting dairy products for ones that are lactose-free or alternatives, such as soy.

 Try to drink plenty of fluids daily with water being at least 80% of your liquid consumption, and find foods that are IBS-friendly.

 You have many options for treating IBS, but sometimes the easiest options may not be the best for your body.